COMBSS: Best Subset Selection via Continuous Optimization: Efficient Implementation of COMBSS

-In Section~\ref{sec:lambda-para}, using Proposition~\ref{prop:lambda_effects}, we have observed that for any $\lambda > 0$ there is a 'valley' on the surface of $g_{\lambda}(\m w)$ along $w_j = 0$ for all $j = 1, \dots, p$.
-As a consequence, we have also observed that for any $j$, when $w_j$ (or, equivalently, $t_j$) is sufficiently small during the execution of the gradient descent method, it will eventually become $0$, as it can not escape the valley.
-For instance, consider the example illustrated in Figure~\ref{fig:conv_t_small}.
-We observe that many of the $t_j$'s reached values close to zero within the first $60$ iterations, and by the $80$-th iteration, except one, the values of all $t_j$'s correspond to zero $\beta_j$'s in the true model are zero or insignificantly small.
-This sparsity in $\m t$ is much more pronounced, when moving to $100$ iterations and then to the final iteration.

-As a consequence, in the implementation of COMBSS, to reduce the computational cost of estimating the gradients during the execution of the gradient descent method, it is wise to map $w_j$ (and $t_j$) to $0$ when $w_j$ is almost zero.
-We incorporate this truncation idea as follows.
-We first fix a small constant $\eta$, say $\eta = 0.001$.
-As we run the gradient descent algorithm, when $t_j$ becomes smaller than $\eta$ for some $j \in \scP$, we take $t_j$ and $w_j$ to be zero and we stop updating them any further (that is, $t_j$ and $w_j$ will continue to be zero until the gradient descent algorithm terminates).
+We first fix a small constant $\eta$, say at $0.001$.
+As we run the gradient descent algorithm, when $t_j$ becomes smaller than $\eta$ for some $j \in \scP$, we take $t_j$ and $w_j$ to be zero and we stop updating them; that is, $t_j$ and $w_j$ will continue to be zero until the gradient descent algorithm terminates.
 In each iteration of the gradient descent algorithm, the design matrix is updated by removing all the columns corresponding to zero $t_j$'s.
 If the algorithm starts at $\m w$ with all non-zero elements, the effective dimension $p_{\splus}$, which denotes the number of columns in the updated design matrix, monotonically decreases starting from $p$.
 In an iteration, if $p_{\splus} > n$, we can use Theorem~\ref{thm:high_to_low_dim} to reduce the complexity of computing the gradients.
-On the other hand, when $p_{\splus}$ falls below $n$, we directly use conjugate gradient for computing the gradients without invoking Theorem~\ref{thm:high_to_low_dim}.
+However, when $p_{\splus}$ falls below $n$, we directly use conjugate gradient for computing the gradients without invoking Theorem~\ref{thm:high_to_low_dim}.

-The following list summarizes the key steps we take to make COMBSS fast: \begin{enumerate} \item We use the well-known Adam optimizer to minimize the objective function $g_{\lambda}$ for any given~$\lambda$; refer to Figure~\ref{fig:Conv_t} to see that the Adam optimizer converges faster than the basic gradient descent. \item In every iteration of the gradient descent, we truncate all the $t_j$ (and hence the corresponding $w_j$) to zero if they are smaller than the pre-selected truncation parameter $\eta$.
-That is, for any $j \in \scP$, we assign $0$ to both $t_j$ and $w_j$ if $t_j < \eta$. \item In any iteration of the gradient descent, we invoke the Woodbury matrix identity via Theorem~\ref{thm:high_to_low_dim} in computing $L_{\m t}^{-1}\m u$ if and only if $p_+ > n$. \item Whenever we need to compute an expression of the form $A^{-1}\m u$, we use the conjugate gradient method to solve the linear equation $A \m z = \m u$ to obtain an approximation of $A^{-1}\m u$. \end{enumerate} Figure~\ref{fig:run-time} illustrates that COMBSS is substantially much faster when the above mentioned improvement ideas are incorporated in its implementation.
+Using a dataset, Fig.~\ref{fig:run-time} illustrates the substantial improvement in the speed of our algorithm when the above mentioned improvement ideas are incorporated in its implementation.